 Experts identify a protein that may be the key to healthy aging

+Experts identify a protein that may be the key to healthy aging.
 In a groundbreaking new study, researchers at the Max Delbrueck Center for Molecular Medicine (MDC) have identified a protein that has a major influence on healthy aging by supporting muscle strength and lifespan.

 The experts found that animals lacking the protein LIN-53 have severe muscle defects and limited mobility.
 A deficiency of LIN-53 was also linked to premature death.

 In the Gene Regulation and Cell Fate Decision Lab, a team led by Dr. Baris Tursun investigated the function of LIN-53 in roundworms.
 The findings may ultimately lead to studies on the human version of the protein.

 “Identifying the genetic factors that play a role in linking lifespan and healthspan is key for understanding human health and aging-related diseases such as muscular dystrophy,” said Dr. Tursun.

 LIN-53 binds to molecules called histones that are wrapped tightly inside of long DNA strands within the cell nucleus.
 Histone modifications can turn gene expression levels up or down, ultimately affecting the development, function, and lifespan of an organism.